Ice canoeing: Competition

 The Association des Coureurs en Canot à Glace du Québec (ACCGQ) was formed in 1984 to organise and standardise races.
 Six races are accredited by the ACCGQ: La Grande Traversée Casino de Charlevoix, La Course en canot du Carnaval, La course de la banquise de Portneuf, Trois-Rivières Extrême, le Défi Canot à Glace Montréal, and le Grand Défi des Glaces.
 The latter is the biggest event.
 It is run during the Quebec Winter Carnival, at Quebec City every February.
-More than 40 teams compete, struggling with the powerful current, large chunks of ice and cold water.
+More than 40 teams compete (78 boats in 2025), struggling with the powerful current, large chunks of ice and cold water.
 The Quebec City area is the centre of ice canoeing activity, but there are teams elsewhere in the province of Quebec.
 A crew from Calgary has competed in the race for at least 41 years.
 The race has also seen teams from Chicago and France.

 Athletes compete in three classes: elite men, elite women, and sport, the latter comprising crews of men, and crews of mixed men and women.

 Originally wooden, canoes are now made with epoxy and fibreglass with an internal metal frame.
 The minimum weight of a canoe is 250 lb for the sport and elite men classes, and 225 lb for elite women.
 The length of the boat must be between 6 m and 28 ft 2 in.
 Boats must contain 100 litres of flotation material, and it must be possible to float the boat with 700 litres of water on board.
 Canoes must be brightly-coloured and not painted white.